Noncompliance with CCPA by Data Brokers

 -

-A study from the University of California, Irvine, reveals that roughly half of the 543 registered data brokers in California do not comply with the CCPA's regulations.
+A study from the University of California, Irvine, found that roughly half of the 543 registered data brokers in California are not complying with the CCPA.
 These brokers often fail to respond to consumer requests to access or delete PII within the required 45-day timeframe.
-The study also highlights the privacy risks associated with the need to provide PII for verification purposes and the extensive, unregulated resale market for data.
+The study also highlighted the paradoxical nature of verifying PII with data brokers and the need for standardized VCR forms and data presentation to improve governance and oversight.

 Show sources